Maritime response following the September 11 attacks

 Following the September 11 attacks in New York City, many people were unable to leave Lower Manhattan due to the closure of bridges and tunnels and mass transportation.
 Within minutes of the first plane hitting the first tower, multiple fireboats from the New York City Fire Department rushed to the scene.
 The United States Coast Guard coordinated a large convoy of merchant ships, tugboats, and ferries to evacuate the stranded and injured victims.

 More than 150 different vessels and 600 sailors helped evacuate victims and delivered supplies in the days following the attacks.
-According to commandant of the Coast Guard James Loy, the mass evacuation of more than 500,000 civilians following the attacks "moved more people from the island than the 1940 evacuation of Allied troops from France."
+According to commandant of the Coast Guard James Loy, the mass evacuation of more than 500,000 civilians following the attacks "moved more people from the island than the 1940 evacuation of Allied troops from Dunkirk in France."
+It remains one of the largest maritime evacuations in recorded history.

 Background

-Following the second plane crash into South Tower, the Port Authority of New York and New Jersey closed all of the bridges and tunnels under their jurisdiction.
+Following the second plane crash into the South Tower, the Port Authority of New York and New Jersey closed all of the bridges and tunnels under their jurisdiction.
 The MTA Bridges and Tunnels also closed their crossings into Manhattan for at least a day after the attacks.
 As a result, many people were either stranded in Lower Manhattan or tried to evacuate via East Rivers crossings, like the Brooklyn Bridge.

 The United States Coast Guard New York Sector closed the New York Harbor to all ship movements.
 After the collapse of the South Tower, many evacuees began to arrive at the Lower Hudson River piers to try and evacuate.

 Maritime evacuation

 In early reporting of the evacuation, large numbers of between 500,000 and 1 million people were evacuated by boat with a believed closer number of about 270,000 people actually evacuated.
-With about 130 to 150 boats being used in the response, ranging from Staten Island ferries that could hold about 6,000 people to rubber dinghies that could carry about two or three passengers at a time.
+There were about 130 to 150 boats used in the response, ranging from Staten Island ferries that could hold about 6,000 people to rubber dinghies that could carry about two or three passengers at a time.

 Patrol Boat Hocking of the U.S. Army Corps of Engineers en route to the site of the World Trade Center.